slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Morality is the way that we would like the world to be, economics is the way that the world actually works."
 -- Steven Levitt*

+> *"Conscience is what hurts when everything else feels so good."
+-- Unknown*

 > *"The cash register did more for human morality than the congregational church."
 -- Charlie Munger*